grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 excerpt: 'xk6-disruptor is a k6 extension providing fault injection capabilities to test system reliability under turbulent conditions.'
 ---

-xk6-disruptor is an extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
-It implements the principles of Chaos Engineering discipline and enables Grafana k6 users to test their system's reliability under turbulent conditions.
+[xk6-disruptor](https://github.com/grafana/xk6-disruptor) is an extension that adds fault injection capabilities to k6.
+It implements the principles of the Chaos Engineering discipline to test the reliability of our applications under turbulent conditions such as latency delays and response errors.

 ## Why xk6-disruptor?